Skip to main content

 Cardano uses inter-process communication (IPC) protocols to allow for the exchange of blocks and transactions between nodes, and to allow local applications to interact with the blockchain via the node.

-Node-to-Node IPC overview
+Node-to-node IPC overview

-The Node-to-Node (NtN) protocol transfers transactions between full nodes.
+The Node-to-node (NtN) protocol transfers transactions between full nodes.
 NtN includes three mini-protocols (chain-sync, block-fetch, and tx-submission), which are multiplexed over a single TCP channel using a network-mux package.

 The following diagram represents the NtN operational flow: